maljovec/icse_dashboard/README.md

  * Flask

-The following optional dependencies are needed to run the example code:
+The following optional dependencies are needed to run the `example.py` code:

  * scipy
  * numpy